ArchieDonaho/Search-Watch-Chill/README.md

 User story:
 As a viewer of movies,
-I want to be able to search for movies based on selected criteria When a movie is found,
+I want to be able to search for movies based on selected criteria.
+When a movie is found,
 I want to see a movie poster, trailer, and summary of said movie.
 When i click save,
-I want the movie to be saved in the recommended section Potential API's: http://www.omdbapi.com/ https://developers.themoviedb.org/4/getting-started/authorization
+I want the movie to be saved in the recommended section.
+API's used:
+http://www.omdbapi.com/
+https://developers.themoviedb.org/4/getting-started/authorization